Senior Management

 Chief Executive Officer

-Brown is a frequent guest on NBC’s Today Show, CBS’s Morning Show as well as a competitor on Iron Chef America and judge on Beat Bobby Flay.
-Brown is the author of The Modern Seafood Cook, a comprehensive guide to buying and preparing seafood and fish.
-He has also contributed to other cookbooks, including the updated Joy of Cooking (Scribner, 1997), Chef Pierre Franey’s 60 Minute Gourmet (Clarkson Potter, 2000) as well as other publications.
-Brown has been appointed to the Compass Officer Group and sits on the board of the New York Common Pantry.
-He was honored at C-CAP’s 2023 annual national benefit for his leadership in the food industry.
+Brown is a frequent guest on NBC’s Today Show, CBS’s Morning Show, a competitor on Iron Chef America, and a judge on Beat Bobby Flay.
+In addition, Brown is the author of The Modern Seafood Cook, a comprehensive guide to buying and preparing seafood and fish.
+He has also contributed to other cookbooks, including the updated Joy of Cooking (Scribner, 1997) and Chef Pierre Franey’s 60 Minute Gourmet (Clarkson Potter, 2000).